This article helps you find the answers to the technical terminology behind our solution.

 The manual approach to security testing is called penetration testing.
 This is a service performed by a person, taking between 5 and 20 days, depending on the scope of the test.
 Manual penetration tests often require a specific setup for each test and are incompatible with agile software release processes.
 However, manual pentesters can cover individual application-specific flaws and test for more OWASP categories, such as Broken Access Control.

 Insufficient Logging and Monitoring, however, is something that requires an internal analysis of the processes and tools.

 What does a vulnerability scanner do?

 A vulnerability scanner identifies possible attack vectors in the web application or API.
 The vulnerability scanner then checks whether these attack vectors can be exploited.

 Vulnerability scanning can either happen on a non-invasive or invasive basis.
-It is recommended to only run invasive scans in non-production environments to not harm live applications.
-For a complete list of our scanners, see our list of current scanners.
+It is recommended to only run invasive scans in non-production environments, not to harm live applications.

 Why do I need vulnerability scanning?